 Everest Base Camp

-After leading trips in Nepal for decades we always come back to this trek as one that is an absolute 'must do' adventure.
-Following in the footsteps of all the legendary climbers heading to the base of the highest peak in the world is a memorable, rewarding and impressive experience for any outdoor enthusiast.
+After leading trips in Nepal for decades we always come back to this one as an absolute 'must do' adventure.
+Following in the footsteps of all the legendary climbers heading to the base of the highest mountain in the world is a memorable, rewarding and impressive experience for any outdoor enthusiast.
 Add it to your bucket list!

 Spring and Autumn